 To gain a better understanding of what drives inequality in Morocco in this section we compare Morocco with four developing countries that are more unequal, namely Argentina, Brazil, South Africa and Turkey and two countries that are more equal and in the MENA region, Egypt and Tunisia, with which Morocco is often compared in other contexts.
 We also include Sweden in the comparison.
-Sweden is widely regarded an example of best practice since it has achieved a relatively equal income distribution, but also enjoys a favorable business climate, high income and solid economic growth compared to the world's most advanced economies (Chart 6).
+Sweden is widely regarded an example of best practice since it has achieved a relatively equal income distribution, but also enjoys a favorable business climate, high income and solid economic growth compared to the world's most advanced economies.
+As chart 17 shows, the countries in the sample exhibit widely different levels of development as measured by income per capita, where Morocco ranks lowest.
+It is also useful to compare Morocco to countries whose income is lower; such a comparison with a brief commentary can be found in the Annex to this paper.

-Chart 6: GDP per capita, PPP (constant 2011 international \$),2017
+Chart 17: GDP per capita, PPP (constant 2011 international \$),2017